Twin Perspectives

 iberostar lagos

-How to Get to Iberostar Selection Lagos Algarve
+How to Get to Iberostar Selection Lagos Algarve from Faro Airport

 Flights to Faro are also available via most UK airports.

-Iberostar Selection Lagos Algarve Accommodation
+Review of Iberostar Selection Lagos Algarve: Accommodation

 Opening the door to our room at the Iberostar Selection Lagos Algarve was an unexpected surprise.
 With an adjoining lounge area with generous sized wardrobe space, a large bedroom area and huge bathroom, this was a far more lavish affair than we had been anticipating.